 The College maintains a central fleet of 7- and 12-passenger, vans to serve the travel needs of its faculty, staff and students.
-The vehicles are for use by College employees or trained students only solely for the purpose of SUNY Cortland business.
+The vehicles are for use by College employees or trained students only, solely for the purpose of SUNY Cortland business.
 Buses also are available for College-related class trips and student group activities.
 A per-mileage charge to the staff member's department or student group will be applied for each request.
 Account numbers are required on request forms in order for vehicles to be reserved.

-Vehicle reservations should be made as much in advance as possible by completing a Vehicle or Bus Request Form, available at the Physical Plant Web site under Forms and Policies.
+Vehicle reservations should be made as far in advance as possible by completing a Vehicle or Bus Request Form, available at the Physical Plant website under Forms and Policies.
 Request forms should be mailed to the Transportation Center through interoffice mail.
 The Transportation Center is open from 7 a.m.-3:30 p.m.
 Monday-Friday.

-Part Nine: The Affirmative Action Program
+Part Eight: The Affirmative Action Program

-Chapter 940: Equal Employment Plan for Affirmative Action Chapter 950: Discrimination Complaint Procedures for Review of Allegations of Discrimination - State University of New York
+Chapter 840: Equal Employment Plan for Affirmative Action

+Chapter 850: Complaint Procedure for the Review of Allegations of Discrimination - State University of New York College at Cortland

-Chapter 960: Procedures for Dealing with Sexual Harassment
+Chapter 860: Procedures for Dealing with Sexual Harassment

-Chapter 970: Procedures for Dealing with Charges of Discrimination or Harassment in Employment Based on Sexual Orientation
+Chapter 870: Procedures for Dealing with Charges of Discrimination or Harassment in Employment Based on Sexual Orientation

-CHAPTER 940: Equal Employment Plan for Affirmative Action
+CHAPTER 840: Equal Employment Plan for Affirmative Action